-Before the age of social media and the internet, organizers of the first Earth Day in 1970 were able to bring 20 million people together to learn about the environmental problems we faced and act to address them.
-This was possible because of the incredible passion and motivation of youth and students at the time taking a stand for a cleaner planet for their future.
+Before social media and the internet, organizers of the first Earth Day in 1970 brought together 20 million people to learn about the environmental problems we faced and act to address them.
+This was possible because of the incredible passion and motivation of students and educators taking a stand for a cleaner planet for their future.